 Enter the first building entrance you come to (E25) and go across the lobby to the other set of doors.
 You will come out into the open courtyard.
 Follow the path straight (your heading West).
 You will see an abstract "MIT" off of one of the buildings--that's The List Visual Arts Center--which has art exhibitions.
 When you get to the street (Ames), you will see a building that comes to a point.
 You can enter there or go to the left-hand side of it to continue your journey outside.

 option a) if you continue outside, and to the left side of the pointed building, go straight until you can't go any longer, up seven steps on the left and into the building-- it's #8.
 Now you are walking the Infinite Corridor.
 Go straight until you can to a stone walled lobby (called Lobby 10), just passed the dollar bill etched in the glass.
 Turn right at the opening to get to the elevators and go to the 3rd floor.
 If you don't want to take the elevator, take the stairs located just before the dollar bill.
 Once on the third floor return to the main corridor and turn right.
-10-303 is the second door on the right from the elevator area; fourth door from the stairs.
-Continue passed the water cooler and 3-303 is the second door on the right.
+Continue passed the water cooler and 3-305 is the second door on the right.
 However if you were to turn left once back on the main corridor, 10-390 is the second door on your left.

 option b) if you go inside the building with the pointed end, follow the corridor to the elevator.
 Take that to the 4th floor.
 Exit right and follow the corridor--you will see the Gehry building to your right, sort of a low aerial view.
 Continue until it ends, turn left, then right, then left (you are now at the top of a set of stairs) turn right. [ie Once you make the first left you have to make the other turns until you get to the top of the stairs.
 At the top of the stairs face the very long corridor to continue.]

-Go until just before you get to the purple-lilac archway, and we are the last door on the right before the purple archway.
-Said another way: you are in building 8 when you get to the top of the stairs.
-Go through it, then 4 and most of 10 to get to us.
-We are on the right hand side.
-First is the AKPIA office in 10-390, then the 10-303 HTC office.
-3-303 is just passed the next archway on the right.
+You are in building 8 when you get to the top of the stairs.
+Go through it, then 4 and 10.
+First is the AKPIA office in 10-390.
+3-305 is just passed the next archway on the right.

 option c) if you continue outside, and to the right side of the pointed building, go straight and then along the left side of the willow trees until you can't go any longer.
 [You will see the new Ellensweig and Gehry buildings to your right.]
 Enter the building there and at the corridor intersection turn right.
 Take the first elevator on your left to the fourth floor.
 Once there, make a u-turn to the left.
 Follow the corridor along turning right then right again to the Infinite corridor.
 Go until just before you get to the purple-lilac archway, and we are the last door on the right before the purple archway.

-to The Long Lounge from our offices: Take the staircase nearest to 10-303 or 3-303 up one flight and turn left.
+to The Long Lounge from our offices: Take the staircase nearest to 3-305, go up one flight and turn left.
 Walk until you must turn, and turn right.
 Walk passed the elevator and then straight ahead to The Long Lounge on the left.

 to the The Long Lounge directly: use option a above and instead of taking the elevator near Lobby 10 continue straight until you come into a large three story domed space.
 This is Lobby 7 and 77 Massachussetts Avenue.
 As soon as you leave the corridor, turn right and you are walking towards the elevator.
 Take that to the fourth floor and turn left after exiting.
-Go straight on the room is on the left-hand side.
+Go straight.
+The room is on the left-hand side.